 - It is recommended that the presenting author/workshop or session chair is nominated as the contact making a submission.
 This will ensure timely communication during the submission and review process.

-- All abstracts must be submitted in English
+- All abstracts and submission details must be submitted in English

 - Abstracts are limited to 400 words